 In its basic form (light beer, white flour) it’s great, but this simple little quick bread can be dressed up or down depending on the occasion.
 Think out of the box with this one: you’re not limited to a Pilsner or basic cheddar and this bread just calls out for additions and tweaks.
 I prefer to use the larger grate for the cheese, which leaves distinct bits.
 A finer grate will disappear into the bread.

 Not a baker?
-Rock this out with self rising flour – you’ll have it mixed in five minutes and ready for the oven – and friends and family will be impressed…you made this?
+Rock this out with self-rising flour – either way you’ll have it mixed in five minutes and ready for the oven – and friends and family will be impressed…you made this?
 Piece of cake…well, bread…

 If you’re open to the sublime and a little experimentation, keep reading for some of my favorite combinations.
 The basic recipe will run about two bucks with careful shopping, but of course, the cost varies with different beers and cheeses.